-The IceCube Upgrade project is responsible for building the detector elements, the enhanced hot water drill (EHWD), the supporting infrastructure hardware, and ensuring all the parts get into the logistics stream in proper time to be used for the appropriate Field Season.
+The IceCube Upgrade project itself is responsible for building the detector elements, the enhanced hot water drill (EHWD), the supporting infrastructure hardware, and ensuring all the parts get into the logistics stream in proper time to be used for the appropriate Field Season.
 The Project is also responsible for identifying, training, and physically qualifying (PQ) all needed personnel needed for the South Pole effort.
+All risks pertaining to these items are held and managed by the Project.
+Additional risks have been identified by the project that are external to these areas: for example, risks in delays once items are in the logistics chain, risks that the Antarctic Contractor does not deliver the efforts requested and negotiated by the Project, risks of specific logistics capacities negotiated and agreed which are not available, or risks of Field Season curtailment or cancelation due to events outside the Project's Control.
+The Project has made the best effort to identify and quantify these risks.